dwt/fluent/Readme.md

 ## Caveats

 If you do not end each fluent statement with a `.unwrap` or `._` operation to get a normal python object back, the wrapper will spread in your runtime image like a virus, 'infecting' more and more objects causing strange side effects.
-So remember: Always religiously unwrap your objects at the end of a fluent statement, when using fluent in bigger projects.
+So remember: Always religiously unwrap your objects at the end of a fluent statement, when using fluentpy in bigger projects.

-    >>> _("foo").uppercase().match('(foo)').group(0)._
+    >>> _('foo').uppercase().match('(foo)').group(0)._

 That being said, `str()` and `repr()` output is clearly marked, so this is easy to debug.
-Also, not having to unwrap is perfect for short scripts and especially 'one-off' shell commands.
-Use fluents power wisely!
+Also, not having to unwrap may be perfect for short scripts and especially 'one-off' shell commands.
+Use fluentpys power wisely!

 ## Famous Last Words